 - Minor Irritation, Rashes & Hives

 In many cases, patients have required extensive corrective medical care including revision surgery and other high-cost treatment.
-If you or a loved one has suffered serious damages as a result of the Atrium C-Qur hernia mesh implant, it may be in your best interests to consult with a qualified personal injury attorney with experience in handling defective medical device cases.
+If you or a loved one has suffered serious damages as a result of the Atrium C-Qur hernia mesh implant, it may be in your best interests to consult with a qualified personal injury attorney with experience in handling defective medical device lawsuits.

 Free Case Review For Hernia Mesh Patients